MuntasirArafat/Express-CRUD-MYSQL/README.md

 # Express-CRUD with MYSQL
-node js express read write delete update
+Node js express read write delete update

 To read, write, and delete data in MySQL using Express, you'll need to interact with the MySQL database using a Node.js MySQL library